-Pauline moved to Nidermösel (or Niedermösel, now Kočarji, Slovenia) with her family when she was about 14.
-Nidermösel was the site of a grist mill that processed grain for many villages.
-The village was burned to the ground by the Italians during WWII.
+When Pauline was about 14, her family moved five miles away, to Niedermösel (now Kočarji, Slovenia).
+This small village of about 40 homes was the site of a grist mill that processed grain for surrounding villages.
+Niedermösel was burned to the ground by the Italians during WWII.